chrisdoble/gps-receiver/README.md

 The dashboard takes information from the receiver's HTTP server and renders it in a web-based interface.

+> [!NOTE]
-All commands in this section should be run from the `dashboard` directory unless otherwise noted.
+> All commands in this section should be run from the `dashboard` directory unless otherwise noted.

+> [!NOTE]
+> The receiver only exposes an HTTP server when running from a file.
+>
+> Doing so when running from real-time RTL-SDR data causes the receiver to miss data and lose lock on satellites.

 ## Setup